-(b) It is understood that Heritage Day shall be recognized as a designated paid holiday upon proclamation.
-Any other holiday proclaimed as a holiday by the Federal, Provincial or Municipal Governments for the locality in which an employee is working shall also be a paid holiday.
+(b) Any other holiday proclaimed as a holiday by the federal, provincial or municipal governments for the locality in which an employee is working shall also be a paid holiday.

 20.2 Holidays Falling on Saturday or Sunday

 For an employee whose workweek is from Monday to Friday and when any of the above-noted holidays falls on a Saturday and is not proclaimed as being observed on some other day, the following Monday shall be deemed to be the holiday for the purpose of this Agreement; and when a holiday falls on a Sunday and it is not proclaimed as being observed on some other day, the following Monday (or Tuesday, where the preceding section already applies to the Monday), shall be deemed to be the holiday for the purpose of this Agreement.